 The Honor Code/Honor Council,

-AR 4412, provides leadership to the College Community in matters of academic honesty/integrity; the Dean serves as a member of the Council and chairs the Hearing Board when faculty or students bring issues of academic integrity to be adjudicated through an appeal process.
+provides leadership to the College Community in matters of academic honesty/integrity; the Dean serves as a member of the Council and chairs the Hearing Board when faculty or students bring issues of academic integrity to be adjudicated through an appeal process.

-The Crisis Prevention Team, under the leadership of the Dean of Counseling and Retention, consists of a small group of campus leaders and the Dean/Campus Disciplinarian is an intrinsic part of that Team.
+The Care & Prevention Team, under the leadership of the Dean of Counseling and Retention, consists of a small group of campus leaders and the Dean/Campus Disciplinarian is an intrinsic part of that Team.
 The goal is to provide training to faculty and staff on how to deal with difficult student issues; we also share highly confidential student cases to prevent campus crisis.

 A main goal of SJA is to provide the faculty with the support they need when dealing with extremely challenging and disruptive students; we also support campus police in providing a safe learning environment for the entire campus community.
 We often utilize other student services such as The Center for Wellness and Well-being,